Symi

 Azure glimpses

 There are plenty of intermediate hotels and airbnbs throughout town.
 But there’s really only one place to stay.
 With a balcony giving onto the best show in town: the sun's journey across and around this tutti fruity concoction.
-The views from the terrace were part of the inspiration for this blog.
+The views from the terrace are the inspiration for this blog.

 E-mail me and I might tip you off.